Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/components/drivers/i2c.md

 - Master and Slave mode of operation
 - Interrupt, Polled Mode
+\cond SOC_AM275X

+- For C7x , i2c4 and i2c5 should only be operated in polling mode.

+\endcond
 - Blocking and Non-blocking (callback) transfers
 - Queueing of I2C transactions
 - I2C Bus Recovery